Economy of Portugal: Agriculture

-After years of decline, the agriculture in Portugal had a surprising resurgence, involuntarily caused by the Portuguese debt crisis, when a number of highly qualified persons lost their jobs in the tertiary sector and decided to turn themselves to the development of agricultural businesses, despite having little or no experience in this sector.
+By 2024, the Agriculture sector in Portugal represented 2.9% of Gross Domestic Product.
+The country's total agricultural land corresponds to an area of approximately 3697000 ha as of 2023.

 Despite presently representing only a small percentage of the economy, a considerable part of continental Portugal is dedicated to agriculture.
 The South has developed an extensive monoculture of cereals and olive trees and the Douro Valley of vineyards.
 Olive trees (4,000 km^{2}; 1,545 sq mi), vineyards (3,750 km^{2}; 1,450 sq mi), wheat (3,000 km^{2}; 1,160 sq mi) and maize (2,680 km^{2}; 1,035 sq mi) are produced in vast areas.
 Portuguese wine and olive oil are especially praised by nationals for their quality, thus external competition (even at much lower prices) has had little effect on consumer demand.

 Portugal is a traditional wine grower, and has exported its wines since the dawn of western civilization; Port Wine, Vinho Verde and Madeira Wine are the leading wine exports.
 Portugal is also a quality producer of fruits, namely the Algarve oranges, cherries (large production in Cova da Beira and Alto Alentejo), Oeste region's pêra rocha (a type of pear) and Alcobaça’s apples (maçã de Alcobaça).
 More recently, niche crops such as blueberry and raspberry have seen great increase in production, mainly for exporting.
 Other exports include horticulture and floriculture products, beet sugar, sunflower oil, cork, and tobacco.